-The overall aim of AAA### Introduction to Data Organization and Management is to introduce the basic principles of data, information and knowledge organization and management.
+The overall aim of AAA### Data Management is to introduce the basic principles of data, information and knowledge organization and management.
 During this course, you will learn about various definitions of data, information and knowledge, about various information systems within which data are created and managed, and about practical methods for organizing and managing data in different information systems and contexts.